 MySQL Alias Example 1

-In this example we are going to rename one column name to make it more meaningful.
-For this, we are going to rename Name to ‘Country Name’
+In this MySQL example, we are going to rename one column name to make it more meaningful.
+For this, we are going to rename Name to ‘Country Name.’

 USE world; SELECT Name AS 'Country Name', Continent, Region, SurfaceArea, IndepYear, Population, LocalName FROM country;

 MySQL Alias Example 2

-In this example, we are using the CONCAT string function to concat or combine the Name, and region.
-Next, we assigned the name as Country Name using alias column concept.
+In this example, we are using the MySQL CONCAT string function to concat or combine the Name, and region.
+Next, we assigned the name as Country Name using the alias column concept.

 USE world; SELECT CONCAT(Name, ' in ', Region) AS 'Country Name', Continent, IndepYear, Population, SurfaceArea, LocalName FROM country;

 ALIAS Columns Example 3

 We can also apply or assign the Alias names to calculated columns.
-In this example, we will show you, How to assign the Alias names to calculated columns
+In this example, we will show you how to attach the Alias names to calculated columns.

 USE world; SELECT Name AS 'Country Name', Continent, Region, IndepYear, 2017 - IndepYear AS 'No Of Years', Population, Population + 15000 AS 'New Population' FROM country;

-We subtracted the Independent Year from 2017, and also added 15000 to each and every record of the Population column.
-Next, we renamed them as No of Years, and New Population using this Alias name.
+We subtracted the Independent Year from 2017, and also added 15000 to each record of the Population column.
+Next, we renamed them as No of Years and New Population using this Alias name.

 MySQL Alias Command Prompt Example